-The INTJ personality type is one of the rarest personalities.
+The INTJ personality is one of the rarest personality types.
 That makes it easy for us to feel like no one gets us, or understands the challenges we face.
 But in most cases, other INTJs have had startlingly similar experiences — and many of us share the same frustrations.
 Here are 5 experiences that you’ve likely had if you’re an INTJ:

 1. Being told to relax or cheer up when you already feel great.